andrey-zherikov/argparse/README.md

 ## Calling the parser

+`argparse` provides `CLI` template to call the parser covering different use cases.
+It has the following signatures:
+- `template CLI(Config config, COMMAND)` - this is main template that provides multiple API (see below) for all supported use cases.
+- `template CLI(Config config, COMMANDS...)` - convenience wrapper of the previous template that provides `main` template mixin only for the simplest use case with subcommands.
+See corresponding [section](#commands) for details about subcommands.
+- `alias CLI(COMMANDS...) = CLI!(Config.init, COMMANDS)` - alias provided for convenience that allows using default
+  `Config`, i.e. `config = Config.init`.

 ### Wrappers for main function

-The recommended and most convenient way to use `argparse` is through the `Main` wrapper.
-It provides the standard `main` function that parses command line arguments and calls provided function with an object that contains parsed arguments.
+The recommended and most convenient way to use `argparse` is through `CLI!(...).main(alias newMain)` mixin template.
+It declares the standard `main` function that parses command line arguments and calls provided `newMain` function with an object that contains parsed arguments.

-There are following mixins available:

-- `Main.parseCLIArgs(TYPE, alias newMain, Config config = Config.init)` - parses arguments and ensures that there are no unknown arguments are provided.
-- `Main.parseCLIKnownArgs(TYPE, alias newMain, Config config = Config.init)` - parses known arguments only.
+`newMain` function must satisfy these requirements:
+- It must accept `COMMAND` type as a first parameter if `CLI` template is used with one `COMMAND`.
+- It must accept all `COMMANDS` types as a first parameter if `CLI` template is used with multiple `COMMANDS...`.
+  `argparse` uses `std.sumtype.match` for matching.
+Possible implementation of such `newMain` function would be a function that is overridden for every command type from `COMMANDS`.
+Another example would be a lambda that does compile-time checking of the type of the first parameter (see examples for details).
+- Optionally `newMain` function can take a `string[]` parameter as a second argument.
+Providing such a function will mean that `argparse` will parse known arguments only and all unknown ones will be passed as a second parameter to `newMain` function.
+If `newMain` function doesn't have such parameter then `argparse` will error out if the is an unknown argument provided in command line.
+- Optionally `newMain` can return a result that can be cast to `int`.
+In this case, this result will be returned from standard `main` function.

 **Usage examples:**